AbdullahAlHarun-code/cakecity/README.md

 # CakeCity

-CakeCity cake shop is a python base framework Django application, creates storefront online cake shop for customers to for variety cakes and flavours for all categories cakes.
+CakeCity cake shop is a python based framework Django application, creates storefront online cake shop for customers to for variety cakes and flavours for all categories cakes.
 The entire application can be created with a bootstrap template.
 You can browse and search for cakes by category or individual search .
-The main goal of the project is to simplify it for who store variety cake shop information.
+The main goal of the project is to simplify it for who store various cake shop information.
 Get started with building your own below!

 # Demo
-A live demo version can be found
+A live demo version can be found [here](https://mat-cakecity.herokuapp.com/)

 ## UX